autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 - the _offending_ validator:
   - does not already have a _fault_ in the epoch in which the _new accusation_ is being made for an offence with a higher _severity_
   - is not currently already accused of committing a rule infraction, i.e. there is a _pending accusation_.
-In this case, a _new accusation_ cannot be made until expiry of the _innocence proof window_ during which an accused _offending_ validator is able to submit an `innocence` proof refuting the _pending accusation_.
-This creates a _deadline_ measured in block height before which a new `accusation` proof cannot be submitted.
+In this case, a _new accusation_ cannot be made until expiry of the _innocence proof window_.
+This creates a _deadline_ measured in block height before which a new `accusation` cannot be submitted.
 - it is within the _accusation window_:
   - an accusation must be made `<= 256` blocks after the detected accountability event.